asmaaadel0/Computer-Networks-Assignment/README.md

 # Computer-Networks-Assignment
-This is my solution for the Computer Networks Course programming assignments.
+This is our solution for the Computer Networks Course programming assignments.
 Cairo University | Faculty of Engineering.